 Fire Prevention Plans

-Note that all elements of the FPP guidance must be complied with or your FPP will not pass assessment and your environmental permit may not be granted.
+Note that all elements of the FPP guidance must be complied with.
+If not your FPP will not pass assessment and your environmental permit may not be granted.

-FPP’s and the guidance have been around since 2016 and have come about due to the high number of fires that have been reported at waste management sites.
-The Environment Agency now requires that this FPP is pre-approved by a specialist at their permitting support centre before an environmental permit can be issued to the operator.
-Information required in the FPP includes the following
+FPP’s and the guidance have been around since 2016.
+They have come about due to the high number of fires that have been reported at waste management sites.
+The EA now requires that this FPP is pre-approved before an environmental permit can be issued to the operator.
+Information required in the FPP almost always includes the following

 - Waste acceptance procedures